co-ode-owl-plugins/change-tracker/README.md

 ## Features

-- Changesets are grouped together as they are applied in P4
+- Changesets are grouped together as they are applied in Protégé
 - History updates on undo/redo
 - Axiom-level comparison of ontologies

 ## Find the plugins
-Find the Changes and Diff Views under the `Window > Views > Misc views` menu
+Find the Changes and Diff Views under the `Window > Views > Miscellaneous views` menu

 ## Author
 Nick Drummond, The University of Manchester